 Please visit the Graduate School website for details on the appeals process.
 The applicant completes the top portion of the form and provides an explanation for the basis of the appeal.
 Please include any supporting documents related to the appeal.
 Next, the applicant must contact the program coordinator for his or her program to discuss the appeal.
 The applicant must be prepared to submit any additional materials needed by the department appeals committee.
 The applicant should submit the completed appeal form, as well as any supporting or required documents, to the Graduate School.
 The form will be forwarded to the appropriate department.
 An applicant who is denied admission by the department may appeal to the college.

 Applicants whose appeals have been denied at the departmental and college levels may submit the appeal form to the Dean of the Graduate School.
 Once the appeals form, signed by the department head and the dean of the college (or chair of the College Graduate Appeals Committee), is received by the Dean of the Graduate School, the Dean of the Graduate School will contact the applicant to discuss the appeal.
-The Dean of the Graduate School will notify each applicant, in writing, of the final decision of the Graduate School.
+The Associate Provost of Graduate Studies and Research will notify each applicant, in writing, of the final decision of the Graduate School.